mavilein/Mongo-Connector-Preview/README.md

 **API Differences (schema is not yet adjusted )**

 - Unique Constraints are not enforced within embedded documents due to a bug in Mongo https://jira.mongodb.org/browse/SERVER-1068
-- The schema for embedded types will still contain connect / disconnect even though these do not work on embedded types
 - A lot of deploy functionality not implemented (renaming does not work / Deleting a type does not delete it's collection)
 - Filters and pagination on nested Documents are ignored
 - Relational Filters on Join Relations do not work